HLVM CLI Reference

 hlvm ask --attach ./screenshot.png "describe this UI issue"

-hlvm ask --no-session-persistence "hello"
+hlvm ask --stateless "hello"

 Output Formats